-- Support arts opportunities for K-12 students and educators in schools and communities through funding, partnerships, and advocacy. - Deepen New Mexico's engagement with the literary arts through the New Mexico Poet Laureate program with the State Library and the National Endowment for the Arts' Poetry Out Loud program. - Promote traditional folk arts by increasing participation of master artists and apprentices and investing in organizations that support traditional folk arts projects. - Serve veterans and active-duty military, and their families, through New Mexico Arts and the Military programming. - Evaluate 2023 pilot Artist in Residence program to serve as a model for an ongoing, sustainable Artist in Residence program with possible partners in DCA divisions, other state agencies, and private sector organizations.
+Support arts opportunities for K-12

+- Deepen New Mexico's engagement with the literary arts through the New Mexico Poet Laureate program with the State Library and the National Endowment for the Arts' Poetry Out Loud program. - Promote traditional folk arts by increasing participation of master artists and apprentices and investing in organizations that support traditional folk arts projects. - Serve veterans and active-duty military, and their families, through New Mexico Arts and the Military programming. - Evaluate 2023 pilot Artist in Residence program to serve as a model for an ongoing, sustainable Artist in Residence program with possible partners in DCA divisions, other state agencies, and private sector organizations.